 In order to concretely address its long-term objectives and better define its contribution to the pursuit of European policies and UN recommendations, the Group has been lengthening its outlook for some years now by defining a series of industrial targets to 2030.
-The main ones include the Group's carbon footprint target calculated according to the Science Based Target initiative, which aims to reduce carbon dioxide emissions into the atmosphere by 37% by 2030 (compared to 2019).
+The main ones include the Group's carbon footprint target calculated according to the Science Based Target initiative, which aims to reduce greenhouse gas emissions by 37% by 2030 (compared to 2019).